OfficeDev/office-store-docs/docs/checklist.md

 > A Terms of Use policy is not considered a privacy policy.
 You must include a privacy policy that is separate from your Terms of Use policy.

 #### Include an End User License Agreement
 Make sure you have an https:// URL for your EULA policy ready when you submit.
-If you don’t already have one, consult with your legal council about using this one from Microsoft.
+If you don’t already have one and you have consulted with your legal council, you can use [this one from Microsoft](https://support.office.com/client/61994a3b-2c87-41c4-a88d-a6455efa362d?omkt=en-US).

 ### ✅ Step 7: Prepare your store listing with your team